nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 * Why is it called "Selection Sort"?

-* TODO
+* What's _next_?

 ### Why Do I Need to Know This?

-TODO
+There are several reasons you need to know this:

+* Selection Sort is a "classic" and, God forbid, some interviewer might ask you to whiteboard it

+* Selection Sort belongs to a class of _selection_ algorithms, in which a _k_ value is selected.
+Selection Sort shares the fundamental building blocks with others in this class.

 ### Why Is It Called Selecction Sort?

-TODO TODO We use selection sort to build an array from left to right, by repeatedly "selecting" the minimum values in an unsorted array and placing them in their proper ordinal position.
+We use selection sort to sort an array from left to right by repeatedly "selecting" the minimum values in an unsorted array and placing them in their proper ordinal position.

-Recall that our goal is to _select_ the smallest element, wherever it may be in the array, and move it _down_.

-### TODO
+### What's _Next_?

-TODO
+This is a _very_ meta question!
+In the context of this algorithm, `next` is the index following the current index.
+In the context of algorithms, _next_ is more efficient approaces to sorting.

 ## A is for Algorithms